Binapani-Academy/academy-library/school/CBSE/Class-XII/English/Flamingo/Prose/md/lefl107.md

 ---
 pages:
     - 2
+footnotes:
+    Saul Bellow: A playwright as well as a novelist, Bellow's works were influenced widely by World War II.
+Among his most famous characters are Augie March and Moses.
+He published short stories translated from Yiddish.
+He won the Nobel Prize for Literature in 1976.
 ---

 Saul Bellow, who has consented to be interviewed on several occasions, nevertheless once described interviews as being like thumbprints on his windpipe.
 Yet despite the drawbacks of the interview, it is a supremely serviceable medium of communication.